amuletspade231/Airline_Database/README.md

     - Here we prompt the user for which passenger status we wish to find, (waitlisted, confirmed, or reserved).
     - We check for casing and query based on the user input.
     - If the user does not put in a valid status, we exit.
 We assume the user is smart.

+## Extras
+1. Error Handling
+    - We made sure for certain inputs (e.g. y or n) that the user is not able to input anything other than what we can take in.
+2. Indices
+    - There is an extra java function createIndices(DBproject) that will create the indices before the menu is called.
+This allows faster look up.